Tomato cucumber salad is the quintessential summer side dish. Using the best produce of the season, it crunches with freshness & garlicky bite.

 Make it your own

-If tomatoes are out of season, use cherry tomatoes instead!
-They tend to hold onto their sweetness, even in non-summer months.
+- If tomatoes are out of season, use cherry tomatoes (They tend to hold onto their sweetness, even in non-summer months.)

-This salad would also be nice with a handful of fresh basil, cilantro, or parsley.
+- Add a handful of fresh basil, cilantro, or parsley

 What to serve with it